Lady and the Tramp: Story development

-A month later, in June 1952, Disney announced Lady and the Tramp was in production with a production budget at $2.5 million, with its release set for 1954.
+A month later, in June 1952, Disney announced Lady and the Tramp was in production and budgeted at $2.5 million, with its release set for 1954.
 Since Huemer and Grant had left the Disney studio in 1948 and 1949, respectively, the final story development were done mostly by Erdman Penner and Joe Rinaldi.
 A solid story began to consolidate in 1953, based on Grant's storyboards and Greene's short story.
-The character Hubert was later replaced with Jock, a Scottish terrier, and Trusty, a bloodhound.
+The character Hubert was later replaced with Jock, a Scottish Terrier, and Trusty, a bloodhound.
 Originally, Lady's owners were called Jim Brown and Elizabeth.
 These were changed to highlight Lady's point of view.
 They were briefly referred to as "Mister" and "Missis" before settling on the names "Jim Dear" and "Darling".
 Nip and Tuck, the Siamese cats, were renamed Si and Am.
-The rat was recharacterized more realistically in order to raise dramatic tension.
+The rat was recharacterized more realistically to raise dramatic tension.

 When Peggy Lee was hired to compose songs for Lady and the Tramp, she was shown the film's narrative through storyboards.
 It was initially written to have Trusty killed by the dog catcher's wagon.
 Lee remembered:

 "I was like a small child.
 The rat scared me.
 And when Trusty was killed, I was so upset.
 I'm very sentimental about animals.
 It made me cry.
 I said, 'Oh Walt you can't do this,' and he said, 'You have to have some tension in the story.
 It would change everything if he's not killed.'
 I said, 'But if you kill him the children will cry too much, like with Bambi—although I'd never seen Bambi.
 So he said, finally, 'Well, all right.
 Old Trusty can live... but the rat stays."

 At Disney's insistence, Greene wrote a novelization of the film, published in 1953, so that film-going audiences would be familiar with the story.
 Titled Lady and the Tramp: The Story of Two Dogs, the novelization featured a foreword by Walt Disney and the illustrations were storyboard sketches drawn by Joe Rinaldi.
 Due to Greene's novelization, Grant was not given any screen credit for his work on the film.
 In 1995, Grant stated, "Lady and the Tramp is a real tragedy as far as I'm concerned as far as the credit for it.
 This I never forgave Walt for.
 He knew damn well where all this stuff came from!"
 In 2006, animation director Eric Goldberg rectified Grant's involvement in a making-of DVD documentary of the film's Platinum Edition release.